benoitlahoz/isf-transitions/README.md

 If you want to update and convert the current `gl-transitions` repository:

 - Clone this repository.
+- If `gl-transitions` is missing, `npm run convert` or `yarn convert` will fetch it automatically.
-- Update submodule: `git submodule update --remote --merge`.
+- Otherwise, update the submodule if you want the latest upstream changes: `git submodule update --remote --merge`.
 - `npm run convert` or `yarn convert`.

+The scripts intentionally keep `package.json` without a `packageManager` field.

 It is strongly suggested to make a **Pull Request** if things have changed :-)!